 Every night, Dr. Yoshiko Nakamatsu, who patented more than 3,300 inventions including the floppy disk, would retire to his “Calm Room” — a bathroom tiled in 24-karat gold.
-He explained “The gold blocks out radio waves and television signals that are harmful to the imagination.”
+Nakamatsu explains “The gold blocks out radio waves and television signals that are harmful to the imagination.”

-He might be on to something.
-While the link between radio waves and cancer is still debated, the cognitive effects of overexposure are undeniable.
-While gou probably can’t financially surround yourself with 24-karat gold, but you can step away from the “smog” of radio waves we live in — computers, Wi-fi, cell phones, Bluetooth headsets.
+He might have been on to something.
+While the link between radio waves and cancer is still undetermined, the cognitive effects of overexposure are undeniable.
+Since you probably can’t financially surround yourself with 24-karat gold, you can step away from the “smog” of radio waves we live in — computers, Wi-fi, cell phones, Bluetooth headsets.